chef/chef-web-docs/content/infra_language/editing_resources.md

 where:

 - `:resource_type` is the resource type, such as `:file` (for the **file** resource), `:template` (for the **template** resource), and so on.
 Any resource available to Chef may be declared.
-- `resource_name` the property that is the default name of the resource, typically the string that appears in the `resource 'name' do` block of a resource (but not always); see the Syntax section for the resource to be declared to verify the default name property.
+- `resource_name` the property that's the default name of the resource, typically the string that appears in the `resource 'name' do` block of a resource (but not always); see the Syntax section for the resource to be declared to verify the default name property.
 - `resource_attrs_block` is a block in which properties of the instantiated resource are declared.

 For example: